microshare/microshare.github.io/docs/2/general-user/meet-microshare/demo.md

 toc: true
 ---

+{% include image.html url="\assets\img\banner.jpg"  description="ms logo" %}

 ## Demo Dashboards

-You want to see what Microshare®'s dashboards looks like and see our devices in action?
+Interested in seeing Microshare®'s dashboards in action?

-Please take a look to our [Demo Apps](https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null), you will have access to few of our dashboards.
-As seen in the graphic below, you have access to many apps. <br>
+Check out our [Demo Apps](https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null), where you will be able to interact with our dashboards in real time.
+As seen in the graphic below, you have access to a variety of different apps. <br>

 <a href="https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null">
     {% include image.html url="/assets/img/demo-dashboard.jpg" description="Demo Suite App" %}